fiveoutofnine/adopt-a-hyphen/README.md

 ### Verifying `AdoptAHyphen`

-To generate the constructor arguments, run the following command:
+To compute the constructor arguments, you can copy paste the last 128 characters from `bytecode-with-constructor.txt` (remember to run `print-bytecode.sh` with the correct constructor arguments set first!) or run the following command:

 ```
 cast abi-encode "constructor(address,address)" $HYPHEN_NFT_CONTRACT_ADDRESS $OWNER